Privado-Inc/privado/README.md

 ```
 privado scan <path/to/repository>
 ```
-Depending on repository size and system configuration, scanning can take upto 5-10 minutes.
+Depending on repository size and system configuration, time to scan can vary.
 Post completion, the results can be viewed on [localhost:3000](http://localhost:3000).

 <img width="456" alt="privado-scan-completion-snapshot" src="https://user-images.githubusercontent.com/35270649/153745682-3a97e6eb-0696-4536-b8ca-562d31ead1f9.png">